 Depending on how much equity you have in the home, your primary residence could be exempt from your Chapter 7 bankruptcy filing.
 But some homeowners choose to file for Chapter 13 bankruptcy instead.
 If this is the case, and you owe more than you own, your home will be put up for sale outside of the bankruptcy process to pay off as much debt as possible.
 As of 2013, exemptions don’t apply to mortgage companies.
 So if a bank claims you have shorted them on payments despite an exemption, like stating it’s a vacation property or rental, that doesn’t mean they can take it back.

 A lot of people have a hard time imagining living without their car.
-After all, during its life, a typical sedan or SUV will be used for transporting not just people but also food from the market or school supplies from the store.
 However, when it comes to protecting your vehicle’s resale value, e-scrap yards are an entirely different story.
 Electronics contain materials such as nickel, copper, aluminum, and gold, valuable rare earth minerals.
 And artificial precious stones that can bring hefty profits towards their destruction for recycling purposes.

 If you have stopped making payments on your auto loan, the lender may try to take legal action against you.
-However, if your car is worth far less than what you owe on it, you can pay off the outstanding loan balance and drive away.
+However, if your car is worth less than what you owe, you can pay off the outstanding loan balance and drive away.
 So if having a car that’s more than likely falling apart or being repossessed is not something you want to consider, make sure you get an auto refinance loan so that you don’t find yourself in such a predicament.

 In some cases, you wouldn’t have a chance of trying to make the payments on your car loan.
 When this happens, you should first try to reach out for a loan modification if possible.
 If that fails, there may be options to surrender the vehicle back to the lender via return or repossession.